DaaanielTV/dmh-hosting/README.md

 * Minecraft Server Management: Easily control and configure your Minecraft environments.
 * TeamSpeak Server Hosting: Secure and dependable hosting for real-time communication.

-## Community

-Join our [community](https://discord.gg/tzSGpFbQZA) to connect with professionals, share insights, and stay updated on the latest service enhancements.

 For detailed guidelines regarding contributions and licensing, please refer to our [LICENSE Agreement](#file:LICENSE).